suljov/ReconRunner/README.md

 - **Create wordlist:**

 ```
-reconrunner config --add-list /path/to/wordlist.txt --type [name of the type in the config list]
+reconrunner config --add-list /path/to/wordlist.txt --type [name of the list in the config file]
 ```

 - **Remove wordlist:**

 ```
-reconrunner config --remove-word /path/to/wordlist.txt --type [name of the type in the config list]
+reconrunner config --remove-word /path/to/wordlist.txt --type [name of the list in the config file]
 ```

 - **List Info:**